dbdesign-students-spring2024/3-spreadsheet-analysis-danielwby/README.md

+Cory Zou and I worked as a team and collaborated on this assignment.
+His net ID is yz6350
+My net ID is bw2427

-Here is all the data designed for this mission：
+## Here is all the data designed for this mission：

 [the original data file](/data/DOHMH_Dog_Bite.tsv)